MicrosoftDocs/sql-docs/azure-sql/database/recovery-using-backups.md

 > [!IMPORTANT]
 > - Geo-restore is available only for databases configured with geo-redundant [backup storage](automated-backups-overview.md#backup-storage-redundancy).
 If you are not currently using geo-replicated backups for a database, you can change this by [configuring backup storage redundancy](automated-backups-change-settings.md#configure-backup-storage-redundancy).
-> - Geo-restore can only be performed on databases residing in the same subscription only.
+> - Geo-restore can only be performed on databases residing in the same subscription.

 You can restore a database on any [logical server](logical-servers.md) in any Azure region from the most recent geo-replicated backups.
 Geo-restore uses a geo-replicated backup as its source.
 You can request geo-restore even if the database or datacenter is inaccessible due to an outage.